Forge

 Where the Estate Feeds the Kitchen

 Estate dining in Britain spans a wide range, from country house hotels that source regionally but cook conventionally, to a smaller group of properties where the land itself functions as a primary ingredient supplier.
-Forge at Middleton Lodge sits firmly in the second category.
-The restaurant occupies the original forge building on the estate — a stone structure that predates the current dining programme by generations — and the 200 acres surrounding it supply the kitchen with produce at a specificity that few tasting-menu restaurants in northern England can match.
+Forge is a one-Michelin-star restaurant at Middleton Lodge Estate in Middleton Tyas, North Yorkshire, with tasting menus priced at about $75 per person.
+The restaurant occupies the original forge building on the estate, a stone structure that predates the current dining programme by generations, and the 200 acres surrounding it supply the kitchen with produce at a specificity that few tasting-menu restaurants in northern England can match.
 The estate harvests its own honey and birch sap, and grows a portion of the seasonal produce that appears on the menu.
 That relationship between land and plate is not incidental here; it is the organising principle of the cooking.

-The approach places Forge in a peer set that includes properties like L'Enclume in Cartmel and Moor Hall in Aughton , Michelin-recognised restaurants in the north of England where the sourcing story is inseparable from what arrives on the plate.
-At that tier, the question is not simply whether the food is good, but whether the provenance claim holds up in the cooking.
+The approach places Forge in a comparable set that includes properties like L'Enclume in Cartmel and Moor Hall in Aughton, Michelin-recognised restaurants in the north of England where the sourcing story is inseparable from what arrives on the plate.
+At that tier, the question is whether the provenance claim holds up in the cooking.
 At Forge, the evidence suggests it does.
-La Liste placed the restaurant at 77 points in its 2026 edition, and the Michelin Guide awarded it a star in 2024, which positions the kitchen among a credible set of regional fine dining destinations rather than aspirational country house operations.
+The Michelin Guide awarded it a star, which positions the kitchen among a credible set of regional fine dining destinations rather than aspirational country house operations.

 The Forge Building and What It Signals